Skip to content

 5. Percentage rollout — deterministic distribution via MurmurHash32

-6. Default — if nothing is configured, return false
+6. Default — if nothing is configured, return true

 flowchart TD